odnodn/ngTemplateOutletTutorial/README.md

 ## Hey, let's stay in touch!

 I'm working on a lot of awesome posts and tutorials to come.
-If you liked this one, make sure to follow me on [Twitter](https://twitter.com/TheAngularGuy?ref_src=twsrc%5Etfw) to get updated on when the next one might come out.
+If you liked this one, make sure to follow me on [Twitter](https://twitter.com/TheAngularGuy?ref_src=twsrc%5Etfw) or connect with me on [LinkedIn](https://www.linkedin.com/in/mustapha-aouas-7918a214b/) to get updated on when the next one might come out.

 ## What to read next?